 Amazon showed other classic-fit, short-sleeve, V-neck shirts from other brands, with similar price ranges, and different colors.

 The store phrased its product recommendations section as “Customers who viewed this item also viewed,” reinforcing the social proof tactic to convince its shoppers to buy.

 By personalizing product suggestions, you show items that are meaningful to your buyers, so they’re more likely to give in to your sales offers.

-Running a profitable online business rarely happens overnight, but with the right ecommerce CRM and the tips above, you can steadily grow your sales and see favourable results over time.
+Running a profitable online business rarely happens overnight.
+Still, with the right e-commerce CRM and the tips above, you can steadily grow your sales and see favorable results over time.

 As you apply these techniques, do sufficient research, test them, target the right audience, be creative, and continually optimize them.